aidan-stritch/magical-deals/README.md

 This project was deployed to Heroku at the address https://magical-deals.herokuapp.com/ using the following steps

 #### Github:
-- create a new project on GitHub
+- Create a new project on GitHub
-- copy the code for pushing to a GitHub repository and paste in the terminal of your project on Gitpod (git remote add origin 'link')
+- Copy the code for pushing to a GitHub repository and paste in the terminal of your project on Gitpod (git remote add origin 'link')

 #### To commit the code on Gitpod to GitHub:
-- in the terminal, type "git add ." to add all new changes to the code to staging area
+- In the terminal, type "git add ." to add all new changes to the code to staging area
-- next, type "git status" to see which files are ready to be commited
+- Next, type "git status" to see which files are ready to be commited
-- commit these by typing "git commit -m" and adding a detailed description of the commit in ""
+- Commit these by typing "git commit -m" and adding a detailed description of the commit in ""
-- next, push the code commit to github by typing "git push -u origin master"
+- Next, push the code commit to github by typing "git push -u origin master"

 #### Heroku:
 - Create a Heroku account